Alyssa Edwards: Early life

 Justin Dwayne Lee Johnson was born on January 16, 1980, to Jimmy Harold Johnson and Sherrie Ann Laye in Mesquite, Texas.
 He was one of seven children in the working-class family, and has described his mother as "the wind beneath (his) wings" and his father as "very, very masculine."
 Growing up, Justin's sisters were cheerleaders, and he often found himself wishing he could join in on their practices.
 Described as a shy and creative child with no interest in sports, he enjoyed watching The Wizard of Oz and dancing and singing tunes such as Rod Stewart’s "Forever Young" in his front yard, to the discouragement of his father.
 Justin was supported by his openly gay Uncle Bobby, who supplied him with a role as an extra in a local production of Brigadoon and financed his enrollment in an all-boys jazz dance class at the Joy Sharp School of Dance in Mesquite, and was only allowed to attend when his father was informed that the son of a local baseball coach attended the class as well.
 Johnson’s parents divorced around the time he was in high school, when he attended West Mesquite High School and volunteered as an instructor and choreographer for the local peewee drill team.
 After high school, he attended Ranger College before transferring to the University of North Texas, where he was briefly a part of the college cheer squad and came out as gay.
-While at UNT, Justin made friends with fellow gay people and was taken to Oak Lawn, a neighborhood in Dallas that is commonly known as Dallas' "gayborhood".
-It was there, at the Rose Room lounge in the Village Station, where he saw his first drag show.
-Johnson began going to the Rose Room regularly, and performed in drag for the first time there for an amateur drag competition, where he utilized the makeup skills his sisters had taught him and slicked back his platinum blond hair "like Annie Lennox".
-When asked by the emcee for his drag name, Johnson chose "Alyssa", after Alyssa Milano, who he'd watched on Who's the Boss? while growing up.
-His surname, Edwards, was given to him later by his mentor and drag mother, Laken Edwards.

 Career

+Early career

+While attending University of North Texas, Johnson became involved in Dallas's drag community after friends took him to the Rose Room at Village Station in Oak Lawn, Dallas, where he saw his first drag show.
+He soon became a regular at the venue before entering an amateur drag competition, where he performed in drag for the first time.
+Drawing on the makeup skills his sisters had taught him, he slicked back his platinum blond hair "like Annie Lennox".
+When the emcee asked for a stage name, he chose "Alyssa" after actress Alyssa Milano, whose television work he had enjoyed as a child.
+His drag surname, "Edwards", was later given to him by his mentor and drag mother, Laken Edwards.

-Johnson performs under the stage name Alyssa Edwards.
-He chose his name in homage to Alyssa Milano and to his drag mother Laken Edwards, a former drag queen.
-Edwards is part of the drag family "the Haus of Edwards," and serves as drag mother to fellow RuPaul's Drag Race contestants Shangela Laquifa Wadley, Laganja Estranja, Gia Gunn, Vivienne Pinay, and Plastique Tiara.
-Edwards was one of the judges of the 2010 California Entertainer of the Year pageant, which Shangela won.
+During this period, Edwards also founded the Haus of Edwards, a drag family that mentors and supports performers.
+He became drag mother to several future RuPaul's Drag Race contestants, including Shangela, Laganja Estranja, Gia Gunn, Vivienne Pinay, and Plastique Tiara.